 - Preheat oven to 375° and line a baking sheet with parchment paper.

-- In a large bowl, whisk together the flours, brown sugar, and baking powder.
+- In a large bowl, whisk together the flours, brown sugar, baking powder and cinnamon.

 - Using a pastry blender or your hands, cut the butter into the flour mix until it resembles course crumbs.